50th Advisory Committee

 The collaboration of shooting survivors, May 4 activists and Kent State University officials for the 50th Commemoration is historic and powerful, considering that during the controversial Vietnam War and extension of the conflict into Cambodia, Kent State University, like our nation, was divided against itself.
 Now, 50 years later, factions that were at odds for decades are working together to build a lasting legacy around May 4, including lessons learned.

-- educating about the May 4, 1970, shootings, actions leading to the event and conflicting reactions in its aftermath, and
+- Educating about the May 4, 1970, shootings, actions leading to the event and conflicting reactions in its aftermath.

 (see member list below)

 Advisory Committee Spokespersons:

 If you have questions for the committee, please contact the spokespersons above.

 Advisory Committee Member List

 |First Name||Last Name||Title|